Longtime San Francisco benefactor Ann Getty dies at 79

-SAN FRANCISCO (AP) - Ann Getty, a longtime benefactor of the arts and culture in San Francisco, died Monday.
+SAN FRANCISCO (AP) - Longtime benefactor of the arts and culture in San Francisco Ann Getty died Monday.
 She was 79.

 She died of a heart attack, her husband Gordon Getty said.